University of Texas tower shooting: Public convergence

-In the minutes immediately following the media announcement of the end of the University of Texas tower shooting, several hundred students, staff, and citizens within the vicinity of the Main Building emerged from cover and silently converged upon and around the campus.
+In the minutes immediately following the media announcement of the sniper's death, several hundred students, staff, and citizens within the vicinity of the Main Building emerged from cover and silently converged upon and around the campus.
 According to one survivor, few "said anything" as all present were in a state of disbelief and stunned silence.
 KTBC reporter Neal Spelce later stated those converging upon campus "looked like they were mesmerized ... they, they weren't looking at each other; they weren't talking to each other ... most of them were just kind of walking around as if dazed and wondering what in the world has happened ... to my world."

 Perpetrator's identification

-An examination of Whitman's possessions revealed identification cards.
+An examination of Whitman's personal possessions revealed several identification cards.
 By 3 p.m., his identity had been formally established and his name broadcast nationwide.
 Whitman's father—upon hearing news reports of his son's identification—contacted the Austin police and provided both his son's address and that of his former wife.
 Shortly thereafter, police discovered the bodies of both women and the suicide notes Whitman had left close to their bodies.

-At Whitman's home, investigators also discovered a collection of written admonitions he had apparently read on a daily basis stored inside an envelope.
+At Whitman's home, investigators also discovered a note he had placed alongside two cameras and his wife's wedding ring upon a dresser beside their bed.
+The note simply read: "Have the film developed in these cameras.
+Thank you."
+Also discovered was a collection of written admonitions he had apparently read on a daily basis stored inside an envelope.
 On the outside of the envelope, Whitman had penned a final message: "8-1-66.
 I never could quite make it.
 These thoughts are too much for me."

+Whitman's body underwent an autopsy at the Cook Funeral Home in Austin on the morning of August 2, 1966.
+His autopsy revealed a small, "fairly well outlined tumor [approximately] 2 x 1.5 x 1 cm in dimensions" in the white matter above his amygdala.
+Experts disagree upon whether this tumor contributed to the homicidal and suicidal mindset exhibited by Whitman prior to his death.
+His body was interred alongside that of his mother at Hillcrest Memorial Park in West Palm Beach, Florida on August 5.